F3DS-Package/F3DS-Package/README.md

 Status: **DEVELOPMENT**

 Many methods are specialized.
 We need to recompile by changing parameters and methods.
-We are currently working on improving the parameters and methods so that they can be freely modified from parameter files.
+We are currently working on improving to modify methods/parameters from external files.

 ## Feature

-### Equations
+### Equation Collection

 - [x] 5 equation model (in collection/five_equation_model.
 Binary name is "f3ds5eq")
     - Additional terms